-Oliver is Associate Professor of Dramatic Writing at the USC School of Theatre.
+Oliver is Associate Professor of Dramatic Writing at the USC School of Dramatic Arts.
 He is the winner of a USC Zumberge Individual Award, and a USC Mellon Mentoring Award for Excellence in Faculty Mentoring of Undergraduates.

 . . . . .